jll63/openmethods.d/README.md

 Imagine that you are writing a matrix math library.
-Matrices come in different subtypes - dense (i.e. ordinary), diagonal, tridiagonal, etc. Some operations can be implemented more efficently for certain types - for example, transposing a diagonal matrix is a no-op; adding two diagonal matrices does not require adding the zeroes that are outside of the diagonals; etc.
+Matrices come in different subtypes - dense (i.e. ordinary), diagonal, tridiagonal, etc. Some operations can be implemented more efficiently for certain types - for example, transposing a diagonal matrix is a no-op; adding two diagonal matrices does not require adding the zeroes that are outside of the diagonals; etc.